Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In this example, we configure a *s3_object* data node with the id "my_s3_object":

 - Its scope is the default value `SCENARIO`.
-- The object_key name is "taipy_object"
+- The object_key name is "taipy_object".

 ```python linenums="1"
 {%